It’s Okay To Rent. Really, It Is.

 And it’s so much cheaper and easier to obtain.

-Especially in the southeast or Gulf states where hurricane season creates tons of damage and makes it either difficult or very expensive to get a policy.
+Especially in the regions where weather creates tons of damage and makes it either difficult or very expensive to get a policy.

 There is a definite case for renting.